Loverboy

 Frequently Asked Questions

-Some of Loverboy's most popular songs include Working for the Weekend, Turn Me Loose, Heaven in Your Eyes.
-These tracks have impressed fans and helped cement their place in the music industry.
+Loverboy's most streamed songs include Working for the Weekend, Turn Me Loose, Heaven in Your Eyes.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.